 - Repetitive movements like chewing gum, snorting while laughing or crying, etc.

 How To Avoid Jaw/Facial Pain Or TMD

 Since TMJ disorders can cause snoring, sleep apnea, fatigue, and discomfort, treating them means treating all symptoms.
 The best way to treat TMJ disorders is with oral appliance therapy worn at night.
 This will keep the lower jaw in a neutral, relaxed position, preventing clenching and allowing the muscles to relax.

 The Role Of Myofunctional Therapy In Jaw/Facial PAin Or TMJ/D

 Myofunctional therapy is a type of therapy for individuals who experience jaw pain (TMJ).
 This therapy focuses on correcting poor oral habits that contribute to jaw pain.
 It includes a series of noninvasive, nonsurgical, and reversible procedures that correct the alignment of the muscles of the mouth, face, and jaws.

 This therapy is also used to treat a wide range of problems, including severe overbites, underbites, crossbites, open bites, TMJ disorders, and sleep apnea.
 Myofunctional therapy corrects these problems by training the facial and tongue muscles and aligning the teeth and jaws to their proper positions.

-During your first visit, we will take X-rays of your jaw and teeth.
-We will also examine your bite, temporomandibular joints, and muscles of your head and neck.
+During your visit, we will examine your bite, temporomandibular joint range of motion, and muscles of your head and neck during our functional assessment.